-If you’re standing in a place full of heartache and you’re feeling every tangle of emotion screaming there, you’re not a failure of a Christian.
-Hard emotions are a part of life in this sin-broken world.
+If you’re standing in a place full of heartache and you’re feeling every tangle of emotion screaming there, you’re not a failure or a drama queen.
+Painful emotions are here and so is the comfort of God.

 You can lift your wilderness-worn hands and rejoice.
 This is not the end.
 Not even close.
-Our great God is always worthy of all our praise, and these pain-imprinted hearts can freely sing to the God who makes new songs burst forth from old, devoted Returners
+God is always worthy of all our praise, and these pain-imprinted hearts can freely sing to the God who has spent centuries making new songs burst forth from old, devoted Returners

 Return, O my soul, to your rest; for the Lord has dealt bountifully with you.
 For you have delivered my soul from death, my eyes from tears, my feet from stumbling; I will walk before the Lord in the land of the living.
 I believed even when I spoke, “I am greatly afflicted.” ~Psalm 116:7-10